haapjari/haapjari/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on as SW Developer Trainee in Enterprise and studying M.Sc student majoring Computer Science.
+- 🌱 I’m currently learning about Machine Learning and General Programming.
+- 👯 I’m looking to collaborate on Open-Source.

 <!--
 **haapjari/haapjari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.